-- (b) is in custody at a police station or in police detention at a place other than a police station. - (2) An immigration officer may, at any time, search the arrested person in order to see whether he has with him anything- - (a) which he might use to- - (i) cause physical injury to himself or others; - (ii) damage property; - (iii) interfere with evidence; or - (iv) assist his escape; or - (b) which the officer has reasonable grounds for believing is evidence relating to the offence in question. - (3) The power may be exercised only to the extent that the custody officer concerned considers it to be necessary for the purpose of discovering anything of a kind mentioned in subsection (2). - (4) An officer searching a person under this section may seize anything he finds, if he has reasonable grounds for believing that- - (a) that person might use it for one or more of the purposes mentioned in subsection (2)(a); or - (b) it is evidence relating to the offence in question. - (5) Anything seized under subsection (4)(a) may be retained by the police. - (6) Anything seized under subsection (4)(b) may be retained by an immigration officer. - (7) The person from whom something is seized must be told the reason for the seizure unless he is- - (a) violent or appears likely to become violent; or - (b) incapable of understanding what is said to him. - (8) An intimate search may not be conducted under this section. - (9) The person carrying out a search under this section must be of the same sex as the person searched. - (10) "Custody officer"- - (a) in relation to England and Wales, has the same meaning as in the M14Police and Criminal Evidence Act 1984; - (b) in relation to Scotland, means the officer in charge of a police station; and - (c) in relation to Northern Ireland, has the same meaning as in the MI5Police and Criminal Evidence (Northern Ireland) Order 1989. - (11) "Intimate search"- - (a) in relation to England and Wales, has the meaning given by section 65 of the Act of 1984; - (b) in relation to Scotland, means a search which consists of the physical examination of a person's body orifices other than the mouth; and - (c) in relation to Northern Ireland, has the same meaning as in the 1989 Order. - (12) "Police detention"-
+- (1) This section applies if a person- - (a) has been arrested for an offence under this Part; and - (b) is in custody at a police station or in police detention at a place other than a police station. - (2) An immigration officer may, at any time, search the arrested person in order to see whether he has with him anything- - (a) which he might use to- - (i) cause physical injury to himself or others; - (ii) damage property; - (iii) interfere with evidence; or - (iv) assist his escape; or - (b) which the officer has reasonable grounds for believing is evidence relating to the offence in question. - (3) The power may be exercised only to the extent that the custody officer concerned considers it to be necessary for the purpose of discovering anything of a kind mentioned in subsection (2). - (4) An officer searching a person under this section may seize anything he finds, if he has reasonable grounds for believing that- - (a) that person might use it for one or more of the purposes mentioned in subsection (2)(a); or - (b) it is evidence relating to the offence in question. - (5) Anything seized under subsection (4)(a) may be retained by the police. - (6) Anything seized under subsection (4)(b) may be retained by an immigration officer. - (7) The person from whom something is seized must be told the reason for the seizure unless he is- - (a) violent or appears likely to become violent; or - (b) incapable of understanding what is said to him. - (8) An intimate search may not be conducted under this section. - (9) The person carrying out a search under this section must be of the same sex as the person searched. - (10) "Custody officer"- - (a) in relation to England and Wales, has the same meaning as in the M14Police and Criminal Evidence Act 1984; - (b) in relation to Scotland, means the officer in charge of a police station; and - (c) in relation to Northern Ireland, has the same meaning as in the MI5Police and Criminal Evidence (Northern Ireland) Order 1989. - (11) "Intimate search"-

-Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 17 February 2024.
+Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 26 January 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)

-- (a) in relation to England and Wales, has the meaning given by section 118(2) of the 1984 Act; and - (b) in relation to Northern Ireland, has the meaning given by Article 2 of the 1989 Order. - (13) In relation to Scotland, a person is in police detention if- - (a) he has been taken to a police station after being arrested for an offence; or - (b) he is arrested at a police station after attending voluntarily at the station, accompanying a constable to it or being detained under section 14 of the M16Criminal Procedure (Scotland) Act 1995, and is detained there or is detained elsewhere in the charge of a constable, but is not in police detention if he is in court after being charged.]
+- (a) in relation to England and Wales, has the meaning given by section 65 of the Act of 1984; - (b) in relation to Scotland, means a search which consists of the physical examination of a person's body orifices other than the mouth; and - (c) in relation to Northern Ireland, has the same meaning as in the 1989 Order. - (12) "Police detention"- - (a) in relation to England and Wales, has the meaning given by section 118(2) of the 1984 Act; and - (b) in relation to Northern Ireland, has the meaning given by Article 2 of the 1989 Order. - (13) In relation to Scotland, a person is in police detention if- - (a) he has been taken to a police station after being arrested for an offence; or - (b) he is arrested at a police station after attending voluntarily at the station, accompanying a constable to it or being detained under section 14 of the M16Criminal Procedure (Scotland) Act 1995, and is detained there or is detained elsewhere in the charge of a constable, but is not in police detention if he is in court after being charged.]